Last Updated on February 13, 2025 by Masha Eretnova

 You will need an airtight container where you can store newly mixed paint.

-Yes, some crafters came up with this idea.
-I would not guarantee that it will work and the acrylic paint will definitely lost its archival qualities if you will put it in heat.
+Yes, some crafters came up with this “technique”.
+I would not guarantee that it will work and the acrylic paint will definitely lose its archival qualities if you will put it in heat.

-2. Transfer dried paint to the microwave-safe container
+- Transfer the dried paint to the microwave-safe container

 If the acrylic paint is hard as a rock, you need acetone, a kind of thinner.
 This substance can soften dry, hard acrylic paint.
 Due to its alcoholic content, acetone can gradually break down thickened substances.